 So how is this different from doing the traditional business plan?
 A LOT.
 Let me tell you that from the time spent on developing your product, the lean startup takes the cake simply because you can show your product the moment you built it (regardless of how scrappy it is).
 For business plans as soon as you're done doing it, you then start to develop your product and make sure it follows the specs written.
 There's a huge time spent from the write-up 'till nearly perfecting your product where areas the lean startup approach already requires you to start from a

 scrappy product, immediately provides you the feedback you need from your customers, refine the product, then iterate.
 Without even starting to write on the first page of your business background, you already have a testable product already going through succeeding phases leaving the latter steps behind.
-Your research undergoes through the results of your MVP while business plans can even cause you some analysis paralysis making it a roadblock to move forward.
-Apart from time, the approach is also advantageous on innovating products, team practices, key metrics and also reduced risk.
+Your research undergoes through the results of your MVP while business plans can even cause you some analysis paralysis making it a roadblock to moving forward.
+Apart from time, the approach is also advantageous in innovating products, team practices, key metrics, and also reduced risk.

 Modern business has now evolved and you too should now adapt to this new principle if you plan to start your own startup.
 Say goodbye to business plans and say hello to the lean startup!